Get to know the amazing staff that work at the Birth Center

 Lindsie is a registered nurse who has worked at GFBC since June 2014.
 She lives in Lebanon, with her husband Joe and 3 sons, Jayce (5), Liam (2), and Zayden born in November of 2016.
 She graduated from Olympic College in Bremerton, WA in 2011, she obtained her Bachelors in Science and Nursing at Chamberlain College of Nursing in 2013.
 Lindsie is currently attending Frontier Nursing University to obtain her Masters and become a Certified Nurse Midwife (CNM), and then her Doctorate to become a Doctor of Nursing Practice (DNP).
 Lindsie enjoys spending time with her family and in her spare time loves all things crafty, (sewing, quilting, wood burning, crocheting, etc).

-Kaylyn obtained her B.S. from Oregon State University majoring Sociology with an emphasis in Environmental/Natural Resources and Statistics.
+Kaylyn obtained her B.S. from Oregon State University majoring Sociology with an emphasis in Enviro./Natural Resources and Statistics.
 She brings with her significant skills and organization in her role as Office Manager and assists in charting part-time for births.
 She is also working towards a Doula certification and hopes to go back to school to finish a Masters degree.
 During her free time she enjoys running and hiking, and spending time with her family.

 Ondra watson, cPM, lDM